Inspiring Veterinary Nurses: Aimee’s journey beyond the clinic

 Applied Vocational Training (AVT) was formed in 1998 in Perth, Western Australia, by Veterinarians and Veterinary Nurses looking to provide quality training for students seeking qualifications as a Veterinary Nurse and gaining employment in the veterinary industry.
 Over the years, we have extended our range of courses and nationally recognised certificates to include qualifications in Animal Studies, Animal Care, Horse Care and Animal Behaviour and Training.
 Our courses allow students to enter a diverse range of roles within the animal and pet care industry particularly those starting their careers.

-From humble beginnings to a proud milestone, our college celebrates its 25th year of excellence in education.
+From humble beginnings to a proud milestone, our college has been training students for over 25 years.

 What started as a small initiative with a passionate group of educators and students has now blossomed into a renowned institution, shaping the future of animal care and veterinary nursing.
 Over the past quarter-century, we have remained dedicated to providing comprehensive and hands-on training, empowering aspiring veterinary nurses and animal carers of tomorrow to make a difference in animal welfare and care.